airborne-commando/user-email-gen/README.md

 Seems to be a DNS issue; but the alert just seems to be really REALLY stupid.

+Also will note client side is down, better use stuff like [thunderbird](https://www.thunderbird.net/en-US/).

 # Do not abuse this